 - Blown In cellulose – is popular in remodeling projects, with holes cut in the wall to fill the open space between wall studs.
 It is also sprayed into the attic., providing R-3.8 per inch.

 - Spray foam – is sprayed into wall cavities before drywall is installed, primarily in new construction.
 This insulation has an R-value of roughly 6.5 per inch.
 Be aware that there are several types of spray foam insulation – open cell and closed cell, so do your research carefully.

 Insulation R-Values Part of A Larger System

 When I ran my handyman business, many homeowners called asking us to install more insulation, but that's not always the right solution.
 Insulation is the easiest part of the heating/cooling system because you can see it.
 Here's what you need for maximum energy efficiency.

 - House must be sealed, to close gaps where air can move between your home and the exterior of your house.

-- The right amount of insulation should be used in the walls and ceilings, and it must be installed properly.
-For example, if gaps are left air can flow and if insulation is compressed, it won't be as effective.
+- The right amount of insulation should be used in the walls, attic and floors, and it must be installed properly.
+For example, if gaps are left airflow will increase and if insulation gets wet and/or compressed, it won't be as effective.

 - Ventilation is also part of the system so that warm, moist air that does escape into your attic, can be exchanged for fresh air from outside.